modusinternet/Custodian-CMS/README.md

 * Import ccms-db-setup.sql into your MySQL editor after setting up a new database.
 * Update the settings found inside of /ccmspre/config_original.php and /ccmspre/user_whiteList_original.php as required.
 * Copy and or Rename /ccmspre/config_original.php to /ccmspre/config.php and /ccmspre/user_whiteList_original.php to /ccmspre/user_whiteList.php.
-* Open a browser and call your test environment and read the supplimental information there.
+* Open a browser and call your test environment, if the first template that comes up says 'Custodian CMS Configuration Instructions' follow the instructions and double check your installation.
+Most likely you forgot to rename the /ccmspre/config_original.php and /ccmspre/user_whiteList_original.php files described above.
 * More links to information regarding installation and configuration can be found at http://modusinternet.com/en/products/custodian-cms/download.html.